NVlabs/Deep_Object_Pose/readme.md

 ![DOPE Objects](dope_objects.png)

 ## Updates
+03/09/2020 - Added HOPE weights to google drive, the 3d models, and the objects dimensions to config.
+[Tremblay et al., IROS 2020](https://arxiv.org/abs/2008.11822).

-02/09/2010 - Upgraded DOPE to use Python 3.
+02/09/2020 - Upgraded DOPE to use Python 3.
 Updated Dockerfile to use Python3-compatible ROS Noetic.
 The Python 2.7/ROS Kinetic is still available on the ['ros-kinetic' branch](https://github.com/NVlabs/Deep_Object_Pose/tree/ros-kinetic).

 16/03/2020 - Added a wiki (thanks to [@saratrajput](https://github.com/saratrajput))